justheretouploadmystuff/dotfiles/README.md

 ![Nord Theme RICE](preview.png)

 ## Prerequisites
 Before installation, please back up your data.
+Also double check what scripts your copying.

 ## Required Packages
 Run the following command to install essential packages: